fitbl4nk/bl4nk.kr/content/blog/CyberSpace CTF 2024 - shop/index.md

 Since libc leak is possible through this payload, areas like `_IO_read_XXX` don't seem important for output.

 Using this `stdout` structure enables AAR.
-Since the binary reads `flag` and stores it in heap memory, having the heap address lets us obtain the `flag`.
+Since the binary reads `flag` and stores it in heap memory, leaking the heap address lets us obtain the `flag`.
 Opposite to unsorted bin attack where we put `main_arena` address in `next_chunk`, `main_arena` contains heap addresses.
 Since `main_arena` is a variable stored in a fixed libc region, we calculate the offset and overwrite the value.

 ``` python